GRAINS-Chicago grains firm on yield uncertainty ahead of USDA report

 "Going into harvest, it's all a matter of what size these crops are going to be," said Don Roose, president of Iowa-based U.S. Commodities.

-(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy)
+(Reporting by P.J.
+Huffstutter in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Marguerita Choy and Matthew Lewis)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))